SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 7. Watch the entire animation cycle from **FY2018 Q1** to **FY2020 Q4**.

-	*The scatter chart allows understanding the measure values simultaneously: in this case, order quantity, sales revenue, and profit margin.*
+	>**Note**: The scatter chart allows understanding the measure values simultaneously: in this case, order quantity, sales revenue, and profit margin.

-	*Each bubble represents a reseller business type.
+	>**Note**: Each bubble represents a reseller business type.
 Changes in the bubble size reflect increased or decreased order quantities.
-While horizontal movements represent increases/decreases in sales revenue, and vertical movements represent increases/decreases in profitability.*
+While horizontal movements represent increases/decreases in sales revenue, and vertical movements represent increases/decreases in profitability.

 8. When the animation stops, click one of the bubbles to reveal its tracking over time.